WARNING; Plot- and death-related spoilers inbound! Proceed at your own risk!

 Voiced by: Yoko Soumi (Japanese), Wendee Lee (English)A member of Arbrau's parliament.
 Following Mankanai's exile, she plans to become the next prime minister.

 - Gender-Blender Name: "Henri" is not typically used as a woman's name.
 Perhaps it's short for "Henrietta?"

 - Out-Gambitted: McGillis uses the Graze Ein fiasco to expose her scheming with Iznario, hampering her political ambitions.

 - Power Hair: Notable as she's shown undoing all of it once inside the limo.
 Not as much as Kudelia, but still a lot.
 Subverted, as it turns out to be a wig at end of the series.

 - Sleazy Politician: Is colluding with Iznario in order to become Prime Minister following Makanai's forced resignation.

-Voiced by: Mugihito (Japanese), Steve Kramer (English)Former prime minister of Arbrau, he was suspected of corruption and was forced to step down.
+Voiced by: Mugihito (Japanese), Steve Kramer (English)The former prime minister of Arbrau, he was suspected of corruption and was forced to step down.
 Shortly after he negotiated with Kudelia regarding lifting the ban on Martian half-metal resource trading.

-- Anime Hair: While he's mostly bald, his remaining hair, eyebrows and specially his big voluminous beard are very twisty and spiky.
+- Anime Hair: While he is mostly bald, his remaining hair, eyebrows and especially his big voluminous beard are very twisty and spiky.